 - Looking at what I eat: Not like a diet, but just becoming aware of how I feel when I eat certain things, whether I skip meals or eat too much, and how THAT makes me feel.

 Moving my body: Not even specific exercise, but I always feel better after a walk in the fresh air, or yoga.

-- Quiet time: I never valued this enough, but giving myself time to read, or paint, faff about doing nothing in particular…or whatever I need in that moment, is such a big thing and can really help re-set how I’m feeling.
+- Quiet time: I never valued this enough, but giving myself time to read, or paint, faff about doing nothing, in particular, …or whatever I need at that moment, is such a big thing and can really help re-set how I’m feeling.